lfortin/react-floorlamp/README.md

 }
 ```

+## Step 3: Update the State from Anywhere

-## 3-update the state from anywhere
+You can update the state from anywhere in your application by calling setState using the `FloorLamp` instance.

 ```javascript
 import { floorLamp } from "./floor-lamp.js";